Underpinning our focus on improving economic mobility is a set of guiding principles.

 No single organization can solve the complex social challenges facing our community.
-We must find ways for all stakeholders (public, private, nonprofit, and community) to work together in pursuit of common outcomes.
+We must find ways for all stakeholders (public, private, and social sector) to work together in pursuit of common outcomes.
 Therefore, we strive towards a collective, highly integrated approach to every aspect of our work.

 To view everything we do through an equity lens.

 We aim for our actions to contribute to a just and fair society where everyone has an opportunity to participate in the pathways to success.